lorth001/data-structures-in-c/singly_linked_list/README.md

 A menu should display, prompting you to either initialize a new list from the command line or from a file.
 Enter the number for the option you want.

 If you wish to initialize from a file, please see the **example_list.txt** file for an example of the expected format.
-Keep in mind that when the program prompts you for a filename, it is expecting a relative filepath from the directory you are currently in.
+Keep in mind that when the program prompts you for a filename, it is expecting a relative filepath from the directory you started from.